 Time to act and set an example: in a pro bono project in 2010, together with Jung von Matt, we developed the WWF, the non-printable PDF: A new file format that saves trees.

 Joint tasks included: Developing the International Claim: SAVE AS WWF – SAVE A TREE, developing the programme to create the WWF files, designing the desktop icon, approaching the Initial Partners, setting up the multilingual campaign website, saveaswwf.com, developing the viral campaign (Facebook, Youtube, blogs).

-We made a lasting impression with the project: More than 400 coverage in Germany, “leaf rustling” in media worldwide, website visitors from 193 countries, 14,125 Facebook fans, more than 53,000 program views and almost 200,000 video views.
+We made a lasting impression with the project: More than 400 reports in Germany, “leaf rustling” in the media worldwide, website visitors from 193 countries, 14,125 Facebook fans, more than 53,000 programme views and almost 200,000 video views.

-In addition, we are pleased to receive great praise from the industry in the form of numerous awards and nominations: Golden Lion Cannes, ADC Grand Prix, Golden Nail ADC, 3x Gold and 1x Bronze New York Festival, Finalist PR Report Award and International German PR Award.
+In addition, we are pleased about the great praise from the industry in the form of numerous awards and nominations: Golden Lion Cannes, ADC Grand Prix, Golden Nail ADC, 3x Gold and 1x Bronze New York Festival, Finalist PR Report Award and International German PR Award.